Some people distrust God because they object to the killings in the Bible that he either initiated directly or ordered the Israelites to carry out.

 He vowed that Abraham would be the progenitor of a great nation that would inhabit a territory along the eastern edge of the Mediterranean Sea.
 He also pledged to redeem humanity through one of Abraham’s distant descendants, namely Jesus.

-Abraham’s offspring through his son, Isaac, and grandson, Jacob, called the Israelites, transformed from a small clan into a large nation during their four hundred years of Egyptian captivity.
+Abraham’s offspring through his son Isaac and grandson Jacob, the Israelites, transformed from a small clan into a large nation during their four hundred years of Egyptian captivity.

 Davidic Covenant.
-God promised King David that his kingdom would endure forever, meaning that Jesus, the coming Messiah, would be his descendant, humanly speaking.
+God promised King David that his kingdom would endure forever, meaning that Jesus, the coming Messiah, would be his descendant, in human terms.

-Joseph, the husband of Mary, who bore Jesus, was a distant blood relative of King David.
+Joseph, the husband of Mary, who gave birth to Jesus, was a distant blood relative of King David.

 Salvation Plan

-God effectively proclaimed in these four covenants that the Israelites, their promised homeland, and their devotion to him were essential components of his salvation plan.
+God effectively proclaimed in these four covenants that the Israelites, their promised homeland, and their devotion to him were essential to his salvation plan.

-He said, in essence, that these prerequisites had to be in place before Jesus could come to earth and atone for sin.
+He said, in essence, that these prerequisites had to be in place before Jesus could come to earth to atone for sin.

-The mass killings God sanctioned in the Old Testament ensured that these preconditions would be met.
+The mass killings God sanctioned in the Old Testament ensured that these preconditions were met.

 The Big Flood.
-God drowned everyone on earth because he deemed all humanity to be wicked and corrupt, except for Noah, a righteous preacher.
+God drowned everyone on earth because he deemed all humanity wicked and corrupt, except for Noah, a righteous preacher.pt, except for Noah, a righteous preacher.

-God repopulated the world with Noah’s offspring, so the faithfulness and obedience he exhibited in building the ark would inspire a similar level of righteousness among future generations.
+God repopulated the world with Noah’s offspring so that the faithfulness and obedience he had shown in building the ark would inspire a similar level of righteousness in future generations.

 Sodom and Gomorrah.
 God showered the inhabitants of Sodom and Gomorrah with fire and brimstone after their immorality endangered a man named Lot and his angelic houseguests.

-Lot and his children escaped this devastation, but his wife did not because of her last-minute disobedience.
+Lot and his children escaped this devastation, but his wife did not, due to her last-minute disobedience.

-God killed the citizens of Sodom and Gomorrah not only to quash their wickedness, but to protect the bloodline of Jesus, humanly speaking.
+God killed the citizens of Sodom and Gomorrah not only to quash their wickedness but also to protect the bloodline of Jesus, humanly speaking.

 Lot was King David’s forefather.
-Killing his menacing attackers ensured that the Davidic covenant would be fulfilled.
+Killing his menacing attackers ensured the fulfillment of the Davidic covenant.

 Egyptian Males.
-God killed the firstborn Egyptian sons only after Pharaoh disregarded the first nine plagues and refused to release the Israelites from captivity.
+God killed the firstborn Egyptian sons only after Pharaoh ignored the first nine plagues and refused to release the Israelites from captivity.

 He slew these men and boys because the Israelites needed to return to their promised homeland to set the stage for the earthly life of Jesus.

 Canaanite Cities.
-The homeland that God promised the Israelites was not deserted when they arrived.
+The homeland God promised the Israelites was not deserted when they arrived.

-Instead, it was occupied by independent city-states, populated by warring tribes that would not voluntarily surrender their territories.
+Instead, it was occupied by independent city-states, each populated by warring tribes unwilling to surrender their territories.
 They needed to be vanquished.

 These tribes also worshipped a pantheon of deities.
-Their rituals included elaborate rites, animal sacrifices, temple prostitution, and human sacrifice.
+Their rituals included elaborate ceremonies, animal sacrifices, temple prostitution, and human sacrifice.

 God instructed the Israelites to kill everyone in these city-states to both seize their territories and prevent his people from straying spiritually.

-He knew the Israelites would be inclined to assimilate the idolatry these tribes practiced unless they were eradicated.
+He knew the Israelites would be inclined to assimilate the idolatry practiced by these tribes unless it was eradicated.

-Unfortunately, the Israelites failed to follow God’s instructions fully, resulting in chronic wars with these city-states and dalliances with their pagan deities.
+Unfortunately, the Israelites failed to fully follow God’s instructions, resulting in chronic wars with these city-states and dalliances with their pagan deities.

 Samson.
-God ordained Samson before his birth to free the Israelites from the barbarism of a violent, pagan, nearby tribe called the Philistines.
+God ordained Samson before his birth to free the Israelites from the barbarism of a violent, pagan, neighboring tribe, the Philistines.

 As an adult, Samson publicly broke his vow of consecration to God and was only sporadically faithful in fulfilling his sacred duty.

-However, in a fit of rage during his wedding feast, he killed thirty deceitful Philistine men after losing a foolish bet to them.
+However, in a fit of rage at his wedding feast, he killed thirty deceitful Philistine men after losing a foolish bet to them.

-God prompted Samson to act out his anger in a manner that fulfilled his divine destiny.
+God prompted Samson to act out his anger in a way that fulfilled his divine destiny.

-They also practiced sorcery and observed other pagan traditions that were common to the region.
+They also practiced sorcery and observed other pagan traditions common to the region.

 God ordered King Saul to kill the entire population to ensure that the Israelites not only survived as a people but also remained devoted to him.

-Unfortunately, King Saul failed to fully comply with this order, which led to persistent problems for the Israelites down the road.
+Unfortunately, King Saul failed to fully comply with this order, leading to persistent problems for the Israelites in the years that followed.

-Some critics contend these mass killings constituted genocide, but this is untrue.
+Some critics contend that these mass killings constituted genocide, but this is untrue.

 Genocide is the deliberate destruction of an entire racial, ethnic, religious, or national group.

-In unleashing the great flood, God condemned all humanity to death for its corporate sinfulness, not specific multitudes because of their bloodline or nationality.
+In unleashing the great flood, God condemned all humanity to death for its corporate sinfulness, not specific multitudes because of their bloodlines or nationalities.

-He did not kill every living Egyptian, just the firstborn males.
-He intended to secure the freedom of the Israelites, not wipe out an entire population.
+He did not kill every living Egyptian, only the firstborn males.
+He intended to secure the Israelites’ freedom, not wipe out an entire population.

 The Bible records several instances in which God spared individual Canaanites who chose to worship him and city-states that submitted to Israelite rule.

-These outcomes prove that his goals were territorial, not genocidal.
+These outcomes demonstrate that his goals were territorial, not genocidal.

 Ample Warning

-God forewarned the victims of these mass killings and gave them ample time to avoid their fate through repentance.
+God forewarned the victims of these mass killings and gave them ample time to avoid their fate by repenting.

-The leaders of Sodom and Gomorrah knew about their need to repent because Abraham witnessed to them about his relationship with God after rescuing them from the clutches of the militant city-states nearby.
+The leaders of Sodom and Gomorrah knew they needed to repent because Abraham had witnessed to them about his relationship with God after rescuing them from the clutches of the nearby militant city-states.
 They disregarded his testimony.

 Pharaoh had weeks, if not months, to save the firstborn Egyptian males by releasing the Israelites.
-He spoke with Moses before and after the first nine plagues and witnessed the devastation they caused before the deadliest one struck.
+He spoke with Moses before and after the first nine plagues and witnessed the devastation they caused before the final plague struck.

-The residents of the Canaanite city-states, informed by merchants transiting nearby trade routes, knew about the Israelites’ miraculous escape from Egypt long before they arrived.
+The residents of the Canaanite city-states, informed by merchants traveling along nearby trade routes, were aware of the Israelites’ miraculous escape from Egypt long before the Israelites arrived.
 They had forty years to repent while the Israelites wandered in the desert.

-The Philistines and Amalekites also knew the Israelites’ history, plus they saw them conquer nearby city-states and prosper for centuries before Samson and Saul came on the scene.
+The Philistines and Amalekites also knew the Israelites’ history and saw them conquer nearby city-states and prosper for centuries before Samson and Saul came on the scene.
 They had more than enough time to repent.

 Last Resort

 He is also omniscient and unconstrained by time.
-He sees all the immediate and ultimate ramifications of every possibility simultaneously.
+He sees all the immediate and ultimate ramifications of every possibility at once.

-God ordained these mass killings as a last resort after considering the outcomes of every other potential course of action.
+God ordained these mass killings as a last resort after weighing the outcomes of every other possible course of action.

-They were neither his first choice nor his ideal alternative, yet in his infinite wisdom, he deemed them his best option.
+They were neither his first choice nor his ideal alternative, yet in his infinite wisdom, he considered them his best option.

 Divine Amenability

-That God would have preferred to forego these mass killings is evidenced by Abraham’s negotiation with him about the fate of Sodom and Gomorrah.
+That God would have preferred to avoid these mass killings is evidenced by Abraham’s negotiation with him over the fate of Sodom and Gomorrah.

-Upon learning about the pending destruction of these two city-states, Abraham asked God to spare them if he identified fifty righteous residents living there.
+Upon learning of the impending destruction of these two city-states, Abraham asked God to spare them if he could identify fifty righteous residents living there.

 After God agreed to this condition, Abraham bargained with him several more times until he agreed to spare Sodom and Gomorrah if he found only ten godly inhabitants.